cloudevents/spec/cloudevents/extensions/loglevel.md

   - SHOULD be lowercase
   - RECOMMENDED values include   `emergency`, `alert` , `critical` ,`error`, `warning`, `notice`, `info`, `debug`, and `verbose` , but  others MAY be used.
 The recommended
-  - SHOULD have a many-to-one relationship with a distinct `loglevelnum` in the scope of the `source`
+  - SHOULD have a one-to-one relationship with a distinct `loglevelnum` in the scope of the `source`

 ### loglevelnum